ascsl/laravel-docs-ES/structure-EN-ES.md

 Al comenzar con Laravel, muchos desarrolladores se confunden por la falta de un directorio `modelos`.
 Sin embargo, la falta de dicho directorio es intencional.
 Encontramos la palabra "modelos" ambigua, ya que significa muchas cosas diferentes para muchas personas diferentes.
 Algunos desarrolladores se refieren al "modelo" de una aplicación como la totalidad de su lógica comercial, mientras que otros se refieren a "modelos" como clases que interactúan con una base de datos relacional.
 > > When getting started with Laravel, many developers are confused by the lack of a `models` directory.
 However, the lack of such a directory is intentional.
 We find the word "models" ambiguous since it means many different things to many different people.
 Some developers refer to an application's "model" as the totality of all of its business logic, while others refer to "models" as classes that interact with a relational database.

-Por esta razón, elegimos colocar modelos Eloquent en el directorio `app` de forma predeterminada, y permitimos que el desarrollador los coloque en otro lugar si así lo desean.
+Por esta razón, elegimos colocar modelos Eloquent en el directorio `app` de forma predeterminada, y permitimos que el desarrollador los coloque en otro lugar si así lo desea.
 > > For this reason, we choose to place Eloquent models in the `app` directory by default, and allow the developer to place them somewhere else if they choose.

 <a name="the-root-directory"></a>